Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Metatables.md

 # Metatables
 Metatables allows you to modify or to extend behavior of any table, making it more useful than before.
 For instance, we can change how Lua computes the expression like `a + b`, where `a` and `b` are both tables.

 Whenever you try to add two tables Lua will check, if either of them has a metatable and whether that metatable contains an `__add` field.
-If Lua detects this feild, it calls the associated value from the operands.
+If Lua detects this field, it calls the associated value from the operands.
 Which the metamethod should be a function to compute the sum.

 Example:
 ```lua